JustJorr/nimarket/README.md

-# nimarket
+# Nimarket

-A new Flutter project.
+A mobile app designed to provide an e-commerce marketplace for UNIMA area